 Have you answered it meaningfully?
 If you’ve read on this far, and are now wondering how to take that first step to figuring out what your true purpose is in life, fret not; I’m here to help you reframe your mind and actions, so that you can embark on a journey of finding true meaning to your life.

-Everything that you can do and accomplish in life are bounded by 7 Cornerstone Skills.
+Everything that you can do and accomplish in life are bounded by the Life Multipliers.
 These are the true essentials needed to achieve excellence.
 They’ll put you on a path that gives great meaning and satisfaction in life.
-And, they already exist in each of us.
+And, the best thing of all?
+They already exist in each of us.
 We just don’t always make the most of it, or sometimes we aren’t even aware of the power that each of these skills have to help us in life.

 Are You Ready to Live Your Best Life?